JMeenaal/Hotel_Business_Understand_Improve_Revenue/Hotel_Business_Understand_Improve_Revenue/Milestone 3/README.md

 ## Forecasting Approach & Logic

-To predict future demand and assist in workforce planning, I implemented a forecasting model integrating historical trends with predictive analytics.
+To predict future demand, I implemented a forecasting model integrating historical trends with predictive analytics.

 * **Forecasting Methodology:** I utilized booking data to generate predictive values (`yhat`) including upper and lower confidence intervals.
 These were imported into Power BI to visualize potential future occupancy.
 * **Forecast Visualization:** The dashboard compares the **Actuals** against the **Forecasted Demand**, allowing for a direct comparison between realized performance and predicted targets.